Junior MasterChef Australia series 2

-The second series of Junior MasterChef Australia, the second spin off of the Australian reality television series MasterChef Australia, premiered on Sunday, 25 September 2011.
+The second series of Junior MasterChef Australia, the second spin-off of the Australian reality television series MasterChef Australia, premiered on Sunday, 25 September 2011.
 Auditions closed on 6 May 2011; children who will be aged between eight and twelve years old during the period from 13 June to 28 October 2011 were eligible.
-The judging panel consists of Gary Mehigan.
-George Calombaris, Matt Moran and Anna Gare.
-Matt Preston, who has been involved in every incarnation of the MasterChef Australia series up to this point, will be taking a step back from the series (also declining a spot as a guest judge on the American version of MasterChef), stating he wants to concentrate on his duties as a food critic.
-He will be replaced by Matt Moran.
+The judging panel consists of Gary Mehigan, George Calombaris, Matt Moran and Anna Gare.
+Matt Preston, who had been involved in every incarnation of the MasterChef Australia series up to this point, left the series (also declining a spot as a guest judge on the American version of MasterChef), stating he wants to concentrate on his duties as a food critic.
+He was replaced by Matt Moran.

 Some parents of prospective participants have been critical of the far-reaching contract required by the program's production company.

-Prime Minister Julia Gillard filmed a guest appearance.
-The show also features a trip to Disneyland California.
+Then Prime Minister Julia Gillard filmed a guest appearance.
+The show also featured a trip to Disneyland California.

 The series was won by Greta Yaxley from Claremont, Western Australia.